 Good product analysis is about taking a closer look; it’s not a case of being right or wrong but simply describing your own thoughts.
 Here is an example of how you can use ACCESS FM to analyse a new and clever folding chair design.

 Aesthetics: The product looks “industrial” in that you can see how the mechanism works.
 The mechanism is extremely detailed and finished to a high standard forming the most noticeable part of the chair.
 The folding mechanism has a “bone” like appearance and looks similar to the elephant’s legs in the famous Salvador Dali paintings.
 The seating area is finished in translucent plastic and is not particularly different from any other folding chair.
 The back rest has a handle that forms a unique little “smile” which in the right colour really stands out.

-Cost: The “Flip It” chair retails at £99.99.
+Cost: The “Flip It” chair retailed for just under £100.00 when originally offered for sale.
 A fair price based on the overall effectiveness of the finished product, the quality feel from its superb construction, the detail within the mechanism that is essential for the proper use and longevity of the chair.
 The chair’s ability to stack and be stored is excellent, it is very stable and strong, easily cleaned and most importantly very comfortable, in the process encouraging the user to adopt a healthy posture.